-- A. A labor organization representing the majority of employees in an appropriate collective bargaining unit and APS, after a petition for certification has been filed, may enter into a voluntary recognition agreement in which APS recognizes the labor organization as the exclusive representative of all of the employees in the unit.
-Such petition shall be accompanied by a showing of majority support, which shall be verified in accordance with the procedures of Section 4 of this Chapter. - B. Prior to board approval of any voluntary recognition, the board's designee shall post notice of filing of petition in the manner provided for in Section 8 of this Chapter.
-The designee shall also give notice to any individuals or labor organizations that register with the board to be informed of such petitions. - C. If an intervenor does not file a petition for intervention within 10 days then the board shall consider the petition for approval of the voluntary recognition if accompanied by consent of APS. - D. The board shall treat a voluntary recognition relationship so established and approved the same as a relationship established through board election and certification, unless the board finds the agreed-to bargaining unit to be inappropriate.
-In that event, the board may require the filing and processing of a petition as provided for in these rules, and the conduct of an election, before recognizing the relationship. - E. If an intervenor files a proper petition pursuant to Section 9 of this Chapter, within the 10 day time period, then the board may not approve a voluntary recognition, and the board's designee shall proceed in the manner set forth for representation petitions as provided in Section 3 to 7 and 10 to 27 of this Chapter. - Section 33 Petition Withdrawal: The petitioner in a representation proceeding may request permission of the board's designee to withdraw the petition at any time prior to an initial election.
-The designee will have the discretion to grant or deny a withdrawal request only after soliciting the positions of all parties. - Section 34 Severance Petition: A severance petition is a representation petition filed by a labor organization that seeks to sever or slice a group of employees who comprise one of the occupational groups listed in Section 10-7E-13 NMSA from an existing unit for the purpose of forming a separate, appropriate unit.
+A. A labor organization representing the majority of employees in an appropriate collective bargaining unit and a public employer, after a petition for certification has been filed, may enter into a voluntary recognition agreement in which the employer recognizes the labor organization as the exclusive representative of all of the employees in the unit.
+Such petition shall be accompanied by a showing of majority support, which shall be verified in accordance with the procedures of Section 11, above.

+B. Prior to board approval of any voluntary recognition, the director shall post notice of filing of petition in the manner provided for in Section 15, above.
+The director shall also give notice to any individuals or labor organizations that register with the director to be informed of such petitions.

+C. If an intervenor does not file a petition for intervention within 10 days then the board shall consider the petition for approval of the voluntary recognition if accompanied by consent of the employer.

+- D. The board shall treat a voluntary recognition relationship so established and approved the same as a relationship established through board election and certification, unless the board finds the agreed-to bargaining unit to be inappropriate.
+In that event, the board may require the filing and processing of a petition as provided for in these rules, and the conduct of an election, before recognizing the relationship. - E. If an intervenor files a proper petition pursuant to Section 16 above, within the 10 day time period, then the board may not approve a voluntary recognition, and the director shall proceed in the manner set forth for representation petitions as provided in Section 10 to 14 and 17 to 34 above. - 2.40 PETITION WITHDRAWAL: The petitioner in a representation proceeding may request permission of the director to withdraw the petition at any time prior to an initial election.
+The director has discretion to grant or deny a withdrawal request only after soliciting the positions of all parties. - 2.41 SEVERANCE PETITION: A severance petition is a representation petition filed by a labor organization that seeks to sever or slice a group of employees who comprise one of the occupational groups listed in Section 10-7E-13 NMSA from an existing unit for the purpose of forming a separate, appropriate unit.
 It must be accompanied by a thirty percent showing of interest among the employees in the petitioned-for unit.
-It may be filed no earlier than 90 days and no later than 60 days before the expiration date of a collective bargaining agreement or may be filed at any time after the expiration of the third year of a collective bargaining agreement with a term of more than three years. - Section 35 Disclaimer of Interest: Any labor organization holding exclusive recognition for a unit of employees may disclaim its representational interest in those employees at any time by submitting a letter to the board and APS disclaiming any representational interest in a unit for which it is the exclusive representative.
-Upon receipt of a letter disclaiming an interest under this rule, the board shall cause to be posted in a place or places frequented by employees in the affected bargaining unit, a notice that the union has chosen to relinquish representation of the employees
+It may be filed no earlier than 90 days and no later than 60 days before the expiration date of a collective bargaining agreement or may be filed at any time after the expiration of the third year of a collective bargaining agreement with a term of more than three years. - 2.42 DISCLAIMER OF INTEREST: Any labor organization holding exclusive recognition for a unit of employees may disclaim its representational interest in those employees at any time by submitting a letter to the board and the employer disclaiming any representational interest in a unit for which it is the exclusive representative.
+Upon receipt of a letter disclaiming an interest under this rule, the board shall cause to be posted in a place or places frequented by employees in the affected bargaining unit, a notice that the union has chosen to relinquish representation of the employees.

-Chapter III - Prohibited Practices Hearings
+III.
+Prohibited Practices Proceedings